 I’m one of those people who wears many hats.
 I worked as a research project coordinator for over a decade.
 I was a freelance writer for equally as long.
 I run a web design business.
 I also dance semi-professionally, and am a mother and a wife.
 Throughout all of that, I’ve loved to travel.
 I’ve always found ways to keep traveling no matter what, making it a priority in my life.
 And I’ve discovered that I love helping others keep travel on the front burner too.
 That’s what my podcast The Globetrotter Lounge is all about.
-And the travel coaching services that I offer.
+And the award travel coaching services that I offer.

 What is travel coaching?

 Travel is transformative.
 Not only do you get to experience new cultures, people and locations, you also get to discover more about yourself as you step outside your regular routine.
 Travel is an opportunity for gaining new perspectives that inform your life at home.
 As our modern lifestyles become more hectic, more people are taking a hard look at how they are living and what truly matters.
 Many want the adventure, respite and growth that travel offers, but actually making it happen in the midst of all the chaos can feel daunting.